sfabrizio/dotfiles/README.md

 [![Build Status](https://travis-ci.org/sfabrizio/dotfiles.svg?branch=master)](https://travis-ci.org/sfabrizio/dotfiles)
 # Sam’s dotfiles

 This is my personal dotfiles.
 I created it from scratch.
 You are free to use it if you want..
-But I recommend you create your own dotfiles..
-It's a learning journey and It's fun!
-You can do exactly what you want or you can just take the inpiration for another dotfiles and make it in your own way.
+But I recommend you create your own dotfiles.
+It's a learning journey and It's sastifying build your own tools (at least for me).
+Feel free to take this dotfiles as base/inpiration.

+**OS Support**:  OSX, Linux & Windows

 ![preview](https://raw.githubusercontent.com/sfabrizio/dotfiles/master/screenshots/preview3.png)

 # Install

 Sam's dotfiles is installed by running one of the following commands in your terminal.
-You can install this via the command-line with either curl or wget
+You can install this via the command-line with either curl or wget.

+> This install script is detecting the OS where is running and It's acting accordingly.

 **Via curl**